34 results found

 With hundreds of participants and attendees, this year’s English Symposium was a massive success despite the challenges of moving to an online format.

 Associate Professor Brandie Siegfried passed away peacefully on February 16, 2021, after a battle with cancer.
-She will be greatly missed by her friends, family, colleagues, and students, all of whom benefitted from her passion for literature, truth, and beauty.
+She will be greatly missed by her friends, family, colleagues, and students.